Silicon-Valli/Analysis-Marketing-Campaign/README.md

 # Analysis-Marketing-Campaign

-You’ve been told by Chief Marketing Officer that recent marketing campaigns have not been as effective as they were expected to be.
-You need to analyze the data in your data set to understand this problem.
-Use appropriate graphs and charts to present your analysis to the CMO.
+The following analyzes recent marketing campaigns that have not been as effective as they were expected to be.

 Part I: Statistical tests and Regression a.What factors are significantly related to the number of web purchases?
 What would you suggest to CMO to improve web purchases?